-The Habitats Directive requires, inter alia, that variations to plans undergo an AA process to establish the likely or potential effects arising from implementation of the Variation.
+The Habitats Directive5 requires, inter alia, that variations to plans undergo an AA process to establish the likely or potential effects arising from implementation of the Variation.
 If the effects are deemed to be significant, potentially significant or uncertain then the Variation must undergo Stage 2 AA.

-AA Screening is being undertaken throughout the Proposed Variation preparation and adoption process and the current conclusion is that the Proposed Variation will not affect any European Site.
+AA Screening was undertaken throughout the Variation preparation and adoption process and concluded that the Variation will not affect any European Site.